oleks/git-cli-qsg/README.md

 interface.
 Professionals today primarily use Git from the command-line.

-command-line based.
-This guide serves to provide a brief guide to this command-line interface.

 ## Getting a Repository

 In Git parlance, a hierarchy of files, maintained as a project in Git,